sheepman4267/ansible-digital-signage/docs/usage/quickstart.rst

 #.
 Copy hosts.yml.example to hosts.yml
 #.
 Change "ansible_user" to the administrative username you chose when setting up your operating system
 #.
 Configure signage_schedule to display a page of your choice (example.com is traditional)
-    .. tip:: The example schedule will display whatever you set "url" to all day, every day of the week.
-For more information on configuring the schedule, see :doc:`/variables`.
 #.
 Add your signage player's hostname or IP address to the "hosts" list
 #.
 Copy playbook.yml.example to playbook.yml
-#.
-Change